wxWidgets/wxWidgets/debian/README.HowToBuild.txt

 desktop environment would  be okay.)
 The first step is to chdir to the top level of this source tree.

-If you havn't already you'll want to edit debian/changelog to make an entry for the current build.
+If you haven't already you'll want to edit debian/changelog to make an entry for the current build.
 If the version number is changing since the last build then you'll need a whole new section.
 If you are just updating something in the same version then you can just get by with